Languages

 Note: 1.
 Priority will be given to students enrolled in the Minor in English and Chinese Translation.

-2. Students who have taken this course should not subsequently take any lower-level Chinese or Chinese/English bilingual courses for credit.
+2. Students who have taken this course should not subsequently take lower-level Chinese or Chinese/English bilingual courses for credit except LGGC64H3 and LGGC65H3.

 LGGD67H3 - Classical Chinese and English Translations